 In our latest installment of our beekeeping journey, I am going to describe why we decided to use a wax foundation in out frames, and show how we installed the beeswax foundation in frames.

 It is not technically necessary to put a foundation in your frames.
 Bees are perfectly capable of building their comb without it, however, there are benefits of using a good foundation.

 Foundation, especially the crimp wire foundation I chose helps give strength and stability to the comb.
-This allows honey extraction by the use of centrifugal force which allows the honey comb to be reused the next season (which increases the size of next year’s honey harvest.)
+Greater strength allows honey extraction by the use of a spinning extractor so the comb to be reused.
+This will increase the size of next year’s honey harvest.
 Without the reinforcement wired frames give the comb, spinning honey extractors cannot be used, so the crush and strain method of honey extraction must be used.
 Foundation also is especially needed in the south as heat will soften the wax and sometimes the comb partially melt and collapse from the frame.
 Foundation, (especially the crimp wired foundation) helps the comb resist the heat.

 I like science, and have no problem using modern solutions to problems, but my preference is to stay as natural as possible, especially if I don’t understand the benefits and drawbacks of modifying things.
 Therefore, I decided to use small cell foundation, so my bees will make honey comb that fits right into their natural cell size range.

 Why I choose to Use Foundation in my Frames

 I decided on foundation in my frames because: